parsareal/parsareal.github.io/_pages/projects.md

 This is the place where I am willing to write about my favorite stuff like movies, novels and books and, absulotely fantastic pieces of classical and flamenco guitar :)

 ## *Movies*
-Watching philosophical and psycological movies is one of my major hobbies.
-These are some of my suggestions for anybody willing to become familiar with professional works of expert directors in the world of cinema:
+Watching philosophical and psychological movies is one of my major hobbies.
+These are some of my suggestions for anybody willing to become familiar with the professional works of expert directors in the world of cinema:

 *Mulholland Drive by David Lynch:*
 <img src="https://encrypted-tbn1.gstatic.com/images?q=tbn:ANd9GcQQuoVs0g6DrmJ9AuRCZ3wWhdFg4exoiFYpv2TsCqMJPvI5GQBB" width="300" height="300">